opendaylight/docs/docs/release-process/managed-release.rst

 --------------------------------------

-Self-Managed Project requirements are designed to be as low-overhead as possible while still allowing for participation in the final release.
-If Self-Managed Projects do not want to participate in the final release and instead provide their artifacts to their consumers through another channel, there are no requirements.
+Self-Managed Project requirements are designed to be as low-overhead as possible while still allowing for participation in the formal release.
+If Self-Managed Projects do not want to participate in the formal release and instead provide their artifacts to their consumers through another channel, there are no requirements.